tombell/legend/README.md

 - It assumes you're only using 2 channels, and the first track is played on the first deck

+Due to limitations with rekordbox and how we're getting the track information, the track is only registered as playing/played after one minute.

 ## Installation

 Coming soon.